Watering Regulations

 green spinkler on grass

-Water restrictions are part of Metro Vancouver’s Drinking Water Conservation Plan, a regional policy developed with member jurisdictions and other stakeholders to manage the outdoor use of drinking water during periods of high demand, as well as during water shortages and emergencies.
+Water restrictions are part of Metro Vancouver’s Drinking Water Conservation Plan, a regional policy developed with member jurisdictions and other partners to manage the outdoor use of drinking water during periods of high demand, as well as during water shortages and emergencies.
 A summary of permitted activities during watering regulations is available in Metro Vancouver's Drinking Water Conservation Plan Summary document.

 Residential Watering